maverik-io/Boids/README.md

 ## Usage

 Run the `main.py` script to start the simulation.
 You can add boids or obstacles by clicking on the screen.
-The behavior of the click (whether it adds a boid, an obstacle, or a "bad" obstacle) can be toggled by clicking the middle mouse button.Debug can be accessed by left-clicking the mouse.
+The behavior of the click (whether it adds a boid, an obstacle, or a "bad" obstacle) can be toggled by clicking the middle mouse button.
+Debug can be accessed by left-clicking the mouse.

 ## Dependencies